DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Flowchart_control/Break Node.rst

 Overview
 -------------------
-The Break node is used inside of a :ref:`Loop Node` to terminate the loop's execution.
+The **Break Node** is used inside of a :ref:`Loop Node` to terminate the loop's execution.
-It has a single field 'Condition', which when evaluates to true, causes the Loop which the Break Node is in to be broken out of.
+It has a single field 'Condition', which when evaluates to true, causes the loop which the **Break Node** is in to be broken out of.

-A Break Node is automatically placed at the end of the sub-flowchart when inserting a Loop Node.
+A **Break node** is automatically placed at the end of the sub-flowchart when inserting a Loop Node.
-A Break node cannot be inserted outside of a Loop.
+A **Break node** cannot be inserted outside of a Loop.

 .. image:: images/Break/break_overview_1.png
    :align: center